imanimdavisb/claude-community-resource-navigator/README.md

 * Python
 * Rule-Based Decision Logic
-* JSON-Style Data Structures
-* Prompt Engineering
 * Command Line Interface (CLI)
+* AI-Assisted Development (Claude AI)

 ## How to Run

-Run the application:
+1. Download the project files.

+2. Open a terminal in the project folder.

+3. Run:

 ```bash
 python community_resource_navigator.py
 ```

-No API key or paid credits are required.
+No API key, internet connection, or paid credits are required.

 ## Example Use Case